-Dr. Gutiérrez Jiménez earned a Bachelor of Science in Veterinary and Agricultural Sciences and a Doctorate of Veterinary Medicine at the University of Chile.
-Her DVM thesis aimed at identifying the vector of Hepatozoon spp. in the endemic marsupial Dromiciops gliroides at Chiloé Island, Chile.
+Leti earned a BS in Veterinary and Agricultural Sciences and a Doctorate of Veterinary Medicine (DVM) at the University of Chile.
+Leticia’s DVM thesis aimed to identify the vector of Hepatozoon spp. in the endemic marsupial “Monito del Monte” (Dromiciops gliroides) at Chiloé Island, Chile.

-Immediately after receiving her veterinary degree, she was awarded a Fulbright Scholarship to pursue a Ph.D. of Biology in Ecology, Evolution, and Systematics with an emphasis on infectious disease ecology at the University of Missouri – St. Louis.
-Her doctorate dissertation, entitled: “Anthropogenic disturbance modulates mammal community diversity, assembly, & abundance: Emerging infectious disease risk in the Greater Yellowstone Ecosystem” involved extensive research in the Grand Teton National Park, and has shed light on the underlying mechanisms that drive tick-borne pathogen risk.
+Immediately after receiving her veterinary degree, she received a Fulbright Scholarship to pursue a Ph.D. of Biology in Ecology, Evolution, and Systematics with an emphasis on infectious disease ecology at the University of Missouri – St. Louis.
+Leti’s doctorate dissertation focused on untangling the role of anthropogenic disturbance on mammal community diversity related to emerging infectious disease risk in the Greater Yellowstone Ecosystem.
+Her research has shed light on the underlying mechanisms that drive tick-borne pathogen risk.
 She integrated exhaustive hypothesis testing, innovative experimental design and developed advanced molecular pathogen diagnostics.

-Dr. Gutiérrez Jiménez’s current position under the PREDICT-2 umbrella provides the perfect global disease surveillance environment to apply, enhance, and contribute what she has learned in her journey through wildlife disease ecology and One Health.
-She strives to encourage deep involvement, engaging local communities in the prevention of infectious disease emergence, long-term conservation of biodiversity and the promotion of a healthy, sustainable ecosystem.
+Leti’s current position under the PREDICT-2 umbrella provides the perfect global disease surveillance environment to apply, enhance, and contribute what she has learned in her journey into wildlife disease ecology and One Health.
+Leti strives to encourage deep involvement and engagement of local communities in the prevention of infectious disease emergence, long-term conservation of biodiversity, and promotion of a healthy sustainable ecosystem.